 Even if you don't work out or live in a warm climate, food and drink spills can leave some funky odors, too.

-Make sure the product you purchase is easy to clean and fully washable so that you can get rid of any germs and bacteria before they seep into the seat itself.
+Make sure you purchase a washable car seat cover so that you can get rid of any germs and bacteria before they seep into the seat itself.

-If you like to work out, enjoy the outdoors, are active, have pets, drink liquids in your car, or live in a warm climate, make sure the cover you purchase is waterproof.
+If you like to work out, enjoy the outdoors, are active, have pets, drink liquids in your car, or live in a warm climate, make you purchase a waterproof car seat cover.
 After all, what's the point of using a seat cover to protect against sweat, moisture and spills if the cover doesn't have a fully protective barrier?

 Easy on/easy off